flaraloza123/holberton-system_engineering-devops-1/0x0B-ssh/README.md

 ## Learning Objectives

-* What is a server
+- What is a server
-* Where servers usually live
+- Where servers usually live
-* What is SSH
+- What is SSH
-* How to create an SSH RSA key pair
+- How to create an SSH RSA key pair
-* How to connect to a remote host using an SSH RSA key pair
+- How to connect to a remote host using an SSH RSA key pair
-* The advantage of using  #!/usr/bin/env bash instead of /bin/bash
+- The advantage of using #!/usr/bin/env bash instead of /bin/bash

 ## Requirements

-* All files are created and compiled on Ubuntu 14.04.4 LTS.
+- All files are created and compiled on Ubuntu 14.04.4 LTS
-* All Bash scripts are linted with Shellcheck.
+- All Bash scripts are linted with Shellcheck
-* All Puppet scripts are linted with Puppet Lint 2.1.1.
+- All Puppet scripts are linted with Puppet Lint 2.1.1

 ## Tasks

 ### [0.
 Use a private key](./0-use_a_private_key)

-* Write a Bash script that uses ssh to connect to your server using the private key ~/.ssh/holberton with the user ubuntu.
+- Write a Bash script that uses ssh to connect to your server using the private key ~/.ssh/holberton with the user ubuntu.

-  * Only use ssh single-character flags
+  - Only use ssh single-character flags
-  * You cannot use -l
+  - You cannot use -l
-  * You do not need to handle the case of a private key protected by a passphrase
+  - You do not need to handle the case of a private key protected by a passphrase

 ```sh
 sylvain@ubuntu$ ./0-use_a_private_key
 Welcome to Ubuntu 16.04.1 LTS (GNU/Linux 4.4.0-45-generic x86_64)